 How many claims you’ve filed in the past plays a huge role in your current and future rates.
 They might also look at your credit score and insurance history.
 Where you live can also be key.
 Crime rates, natural disasters, and other risks can cause your rates to rise.
 As will the number of claims that people are filing in the area.

 To best understand how much you’ll pay, it’s a good idea to compare homeowners insurance quotes.
 This way, you can get the best deal by finding out what each company would charge you.
 Doing so could save you money on coverage for your house.

 What’s the best type of home insurance policy?

 The most common homeowners policy is HO-3.
 This policy protects you from all 16 perils or disasters that could damage your home.
 It also typically includes all four of the basic coverage types:

 - Personal belongings coverage

 But the type of policy that offers you the most protection is HO-5.
 This is typically a good fit for those who have expensive belongings or a new home.
 It covers you from all perils as well.

-A: In general, flood damage is not covered by homeowners coverage.
-This is a type of insurance that you would have to add separately.
+In general, flood damage is not covered by homeowners.
+This is a type of coverage that you would have to add separately.
 Depending on where you live, it might be a good idea to consider adding it.
-You’ll have to assess your area’s risk for floods to decide if you need to add flood coverage to your homeowners policy.
+You’ll have to assess your area’s risk for floods to decide if you need to add flood to your home insurance policy.